 A second benefit of satellite services is that they can be used by network providers to offset some of the bandwidth requirements from alternative fixed-line and terrestrial wireless-internet infrastructures.
 More and more people are going online and using increasingly data-intensive services, which is putting some providers in a position in which they cannot keep up with demand.
 However, using satellite communication as a kind of overflow valve to ease the pressure when there are spikes in usage is allowing the other elements of the infrastructure to develop without being swamped.

-In the past, wireless internet access was largely reserved for the kind of services a broadband expert in the armed forces or police service might require, but entertainment and consumer-oriented functionality have now become far more important.
+In the past, wireless internet access was largely reserved for the kind of services in the armed forces or police service might require, but entertainment and consumer-oriented functionality have now become far more important.

 This means that satellite communications need to be able to support things such as social networking, video streaming, online chatting via instant messaging and even VoIP.
 By and large, the providers are stepping up to meet this challenge and there is definitely the market out there to support them, along with the aforementioned investment from governments.